 This page provides information about the two types of solar rebates for solar systems installed on homes in Victoria – one from the Victorian Government, the other from the Federal Government.

 The Victorian State Government’s Solar Homes Rebate is worth up to $2,225 for eligible households.
 It was launched in August 2018.

-This solar rebate program restarts on 1st July 2019.
+This solar rebate program restarted on July 1 2019.

-- no-interest loans in addition to the $2,225 solar PV rebate
+- interest-free loans in addition to the $2,225 solar panels rebate

 - solar for rental properties and

 - solar battery rebates – worth up to $4,839 (although this is not available currently in the Mt Alexander, Macedon Ranges, Bendigo or Hepburn Shire areas)